How does DataDoe handle time zones?

 | Japan | A1VC38T7YXB528 | Asia/Tokyo |

-Why do timezones matter?
+Why do time zones matter?

-An order with order_purchased_at_utc of 2026-05-01T06:30:00Z has a date of 2026-04-30 in the America/Los_Angeles (PDT) timezone but a date of 2026-05-01 in the America/New_York (EDT) timezone.
-Depending on the user’s location and geographic exposure, data may need to be normalized to a specific timezone.
+An order with an order_purchased_at_utc value of 2026-05-01T06:30:00Z has a date of 2026-04-30 in the America/Los_Angeles (PDT) time zone, but a date of 2026-05-01 in the America/New_York (EDT) time zone.
+Depending on the user's location and geographic exposure, you may need to normalise data to a specific time zone.

 Related pages